jtkovacs/jtkovacs.github.io/REFS/databases.md

     - Each column corresponds to a sub-object or an attribute of the object represented by the entire table.
     - Each row represents a unique instance of that sub-object or attribute and must be different in some way from any other row (that is, no duplicate rows are possible).
     - All entries in any column must be of the same kind.
 For example, in the column labeled "Customer," only customer names or numbers are permitted.
+- 1NF: all fields only include a single piece of data;
 - Second normal form (2NF).
 At this level of normalization, each column in a table that is not a determiner of the contents of another column must itself be a function of the other columns in the table.
 For example, in a table with three columns containing the customer ID, the product sold and the price of the product when sold, the price would be a function of the customer ID (entitled to a discount) and the specific product.
+- 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;
 - Third normal form (3NF).
 At the second normal form, modifications are still possible because a change to one row in a table may affect data that refers to this information from another table.
 For example, using the customer table just cited, removing a row describing a customer purchase (because of a return, perhaps) will also remove the fact that the product has a certain price.
 In the third normal form, these tables would be divided into two tables so that product pricing would be tracked separately.”

-__Normalize:__

-- 1NF: all fields only include a single piece of data;
-- 2NF: all fields in the PK are required to determine the non-key fields, i.e., data not dependent on primary key is moved to another table;
 - 3NF: all the non-key fields are independent from other non-key fields, i.e., don’t store calculable data in the database (conduct calculations in SQL).

-In the real world, we usually normalize only up to the 3rd Normal Form.

-[__Boyce Codd normal form__ (BCNF)](http://stackoverflow.com/questions/2718420/candidate-keys-from-functional-dependencies) is when, for all FDs `A→B`, A is the key.
+- [__Boyce Codd normal form__ (BCNF)](http://stackoverflow.com/questions/2718420/candidate-keys-from-functional-dependencies) is when, for all FDs `A→B`, A is the key.
 To achieve BCNF, find FDs and keys for R<sub>i</sub>; pick any R<sub>i</sub> with `A→B` violating BCNF; decompose into R<sub>1</sub>(A,B) and R<sub>2</sub>(A, rest); repeat.

-__Fourth normal form__ (4NF) is more restrictive than BCNF.
+- __Fourth normal form__ (4NF) is more restrictive than BCNF.
 Its whole point is to separate independent information (i.e., not functionally dependent information) to achieve efficiency: B+C rather than B\*C tuples.
 A relation is in 4NF if, for each nontrivial MVD `A↠B`, A is the key.
 To test for 4NF, look at each pair of tuples `t,u` that match on A, and create the additional tuples `v,w`: are they both already in the relation?
 If not, MVD is not satisfied.
 To achieve 4NF, find FDs, MVDs and keys for R<sub>i</sub>; pick any R<sub>i</sub> with nontrivial `A↠B` violating 4NF (3) decompose into R<sub>1</sub>(A,B) and R<sub>2</sub>(A,rest); repeat.

+In the real world, we usually normalize only up to the 3rd Normal Form.

 ##### Entity integrity